Picross vs Nonogram vs Griddlers vs Hanjie

 Whichever name you know it by, the rules and solving techniques are identical: number clues next to each row and column tell you the length of each run of filled cells, in order, and every properly designed puzzle has exactly one logical solution — no guessing required.
 Every puzzle on Nonogram Hub, regardless of what you call it, follows these same rules.

-Read the full how-to-play guide →
+Read the full how-to-play guide →Try it yourself

 See the naming debate settled the easy way — by actually solving one.
 A fresh puzzle is waiting, free, no download required.

-Play today's puzzle →
+Play today's puzzle →FAQ

-Is a nonogram the same as Picross?
+Is Picross the same as a nonogram?

 Yes.
 "Picross" is short for "picture crossword" and is simply Nintendo's branding for the same puzzle type sold under "nonogram" everywhere else.
 The grid, the number clues, and the solving logic are identical.

-Yes — "griddler" is a name used mainly in UK and European puzzle books and magazines for the exact same logic puzzle.
+"Griddler" (a blend of "grid" and "riddle") is a name used mainly in UK and European puzzle books and magazines for the exact same logic puzzle.
 There is no rule or format difference between a griddler and a nonogram.

 What is hanjie?